1/18/2019

 speaker

-Ron Ohanley
+Ron O'Hanley

 speaker

-Eric Abloh
+Eric Ablos

 speaker

 Great.
-That actually leads to just my other follow-up, is if you could talk about the timing and ramping of, say, both the cost-save program because it's more headcount than comp-focused, and then also while we're at it, the timing and ramping of the one but not yet funded pipeline, because those could be partial offsets as well, obviously.
+That actually leads to just my other follow-up is – if you could talk about the timing and ramping of, say, both the cost-save program because it's more headcount than comp-focused, and then also while we're at it, the timing and ramping of the one but not yet funded pipeline, because those could be partial offsets as well, obviously.

 speaker

-Eric Abloh
+Eric Ablos

 speaker